Dollar tumbles from six-year high vs yen as U.S. yields slide

 "There's no reason for the market to sell the dollar like that unless it's positioning ahead of the U.S. nonfarm payrolls number."

-In late New York trading, the dollar was down 0.3 percent at 109.23 yen, having risen past 110 yen during Asian trade.
+In late New York trading, the dollar was down 0.3 percent at 109.23 yen JPY=, having risen past 110 yen during Asian trade.

 The greenback's weakness coincided with the fall in U.S. Treasury yields.
-Both U.S. 10-year note and 30-year bond yields fell to one-month lows.
+Both U.S. 10-year note US10YT=RR and 30-year bond yields US30YT=RR fell to one-month lows.

 "Obviously, there has been some profit-taking on long dollar positions," said Vassili Serebriakov, currency strategist at BNP Paribas in New York.
 "Beyond that, I don't think anybody has changed their mind on the bullish dollar trend."

-The euro, meanwhile, was down 0.2 percent at $1.2611, holding near two-year lows hit on Tuesday.
+The euro, meanwhile, was down 0.2 percent at $1.2611 EUR=, holding near two-year lows hit on Tuesday.
 The euro zone's common currency was hit by fresh evidence of a slowdown in inflation in the area.

 Data showed euro zone annual inflation cooled to 0.3 percent in September from 0.4 percent, intensifying the case for the ECB to offer more stimulus, including quantitative easing.